-The goals and purpose of Australia Awards Indonesia are underpinned by five clearly defined program outcomes relating to the benefits gained by the Indonesian alumni through the award experience.
-These include: the alumni's use of knowledge, attitude and skills to influence their professional fields and communities; the linkages between the alumni and Australian organisations, Australians; and the positive perceptions that alumni have of Australia and Australians.
+The goals and purpose of Australia Awards in Indonesia are underpinned by three program outcomes.
+These are:

+1. the alumni's use of knowledge, attitude and skills to influence their professional fields and communities;

+- 2. the linkages between the alumni and Australians and Australian organisations; and - 3. the positive perceptions that Alumni have of Australia and Australians.